 GAMUNEX-C was evaluated in 12 pediatric subjects with acute ITP.
 Twenty-five percent of the acute ITP subjects exposed to GAMUNEX-C were children.
 Pharmacokinetics, safety and efficacy were similar to those in adults with the exception that fever was more frequently reported in pediatrics (6 of 12 subjects).
 No pediatric-specific dose requirements were necessary to achieve serum IgG levels.
 One subject, a 10-year-old boy, died suddenly from myocarditis 50 days after his second infusion of GAMUNEX-C. The death was judged to be unrelated to GAMUNEX-C.

-The safety and effectiveness of GAMUNEX-C has not been established in pediatric subjects with CIDP.
+The safety and effectiveness of GAMUNEX-C have not been established in pediatric subjects with CIDP.

-Use caution when administering GAMUNEX-C to patients age 65 and over who are judged to be at increased risk for developing thromboembolic events or renal insufficiency. (see BOXED WARNING, WARNINGS AND PRECAUTIONS) Do not exceed recommended doses, and administer GAMUNEX-C at the minimum infusion rate practicable.
+Use caution when administering GAMUNEX-C to patients age 65 and over who are at increased risk for thrombosis or renal insufficiency. (see BOXED WARNING, WARNINGS AND PRECAUTIONS) Do not exceed recommended doses, and administer GAMUNEX-C at the minimum infusion rate practicable.
 Clinical studies of GAMUNEX-C did not include sufficient numbers of subjects aged 65 and over to determine whether they respond differently from younger subjects.

-8. Steinberger BA, Ford SM, Coleman TA.
-Intravenous Immunoglobulin Therapy Results in Post-infusional Hyperproteinemia, Increased Serum Viscosity, and Pseudohyponatremia.
-Am J Hematol 73:97-100 (2003).
+9. Steinberger BA, Ford SM, Coleman TA.
+Intravenous immunoglobulin therapy results in post-infusional hyperproteinemia, increased serum viscosity, and pseudohyponatremia.
+Am J Hematol 2003;73:97-100.

-9. Dalakas MC.
-High-dose intravenous Immunoglobulin and serum viscosity: risk of precipitating thromboembolic events.
-Neurology, 44:223-226.
+10. Dalakas MC.
+High-dose intravenous immunoglobulin and serum viscosity: risk of precipitating thromboembolic events.
+Neurology 1994;44:223-6.

-10. Woodruff RK, Grigg AP, Firkin FC, Smith IL.
-Fatal thrombotic events during treatment of autoimmune thrombocytopenia with intravenous immunoglobulin in elderly patients.
-Lancet 1986;2:217-218.
+11. Woodruff RK, Grigg AP, Firkin FC, et al. Fatal thrombotic events during treatment of autoimmune thrombocytopenia with intravenous immunoglobulin in elderly patients.
+Lancet 1986;2:217-8.

-11. Wolberg AS, Kon RH, Monroe DM, Hjoffman M. Coagulation factor XI is a contaminant in intravenous immunoglobulin preparations.
-Am J Hematol 2000; 65,30-34.
+12. Wolberg AS, Kon RH, Monroe DM, et al. Coagulation factor XI is a contaminant in intravenous immunoglobulin preparations.
+Am J Hematol 2000;65:30-4.

-15. Kessary-Shoham H, Levy Y, Shoenfeld Y, Lorber M, Gershon H. In vivo administration of intravenous immunoglobulin (IVIg) can lead to enhanced erythrocyte sequestration.
-J Autoimmune 1999; 13:129-135.
+16. Kessary-Shoham H, Levy Y, Shoenfeld Y, et al. In vivo administration of intravenous immunoglobulin (IVIg) can lead to enhanced erythrocyte sequestration.
+J Autoimmune 1999;13:129-35.

 Additional Gamunex-C Information